csisztaiarnold/pixelite/README.md

 - Save with clicking on the floppy icon (the image will be opened in a new tab)
 - Undo shortcut: ctrl+z
 - Brush shortcut: b
+- Canvas dimensions **must** be divisible by 8, otherwise the numbers will be rounded

 ## Running locally